Advocacy: 2017 Texas house bills to support

 Proposed Solution: Add language to notify defendants and jurors that individuals can be prosecuted regardless of whether the individual knows of the child’s age or whether the child actually exists.

 New Friends New Life advocates to bring awareness, change laws, raise funds, educate youth, and support survivors of trafficking and exploitation.
-Watch the video below for a recap of New Friends New Life's 2015 advocacy efforts.
+Take a look at our 2017 Advocacy Report Card.

 84th Texas Legislative Session Recap